jtbarnett/PythonWebScraping/README.md

-# Python web scaping script with Docker
+# Python web scraping script deployed with Docker

 Built with python version 3.9.1 and Docker version 20.10.0.